Lipoi Hopoi

 Lipoi Hopoi (born 13 March 2002) is an Australian professional rugby league footballer who plays as a prop and lock for the Canterbury-Bankstown Bulldogs in the National Rugby League (NRL).

 Background

 Hopoi is a local junior from the St George Dragons in the Canterbury-Bankstown District Junior Rugby League.
 He progressed through the Bulldogs' pathways system, playing in the Harold Matthews, SG Ball, and Jersey Flegg Cups, where he was a member of the 2023 Premiership-winning team.

 Playing career

 Canterbury-Bankstown Bulldogs

-Hopoi made his NRL debut in Round 13 of the 2024 season, coming off the bench in a 32–2 victory over the Newcastle Knights.
+Hopoi made his first grade debut in round 13 of the 2024 season, coming off the bench in a 32–2 victory over the Newcastle Knights.

-In August 2024, Hopoi signed a two-year contract extension with the Bulldogs, keeping him at the club until the end of the 2026 NRL season.
-He is expected to be promoted to the Top 30 roster in 2026.
+In August 2024, Hopoi signed a two-year contract extension with Canterbury, keeping him at the club until the end of the 2026 NRL season.
+He was expected to be promoted to the Top 30 roster in 2026.

+In early August, it was reported that Hopoi had signed a deal with the Canberra Raiders.
+On 22 September 2026, the Raiders officially announced the signing of Hopoi on a two year deal.